Bahrain police battle to control streets in flashpoint town

 But over a year later, ongoing unrest - with clashes in Shi‘ite villages and large opposition party marches - has damaged Bahrain’s economy and alarmed Western allies.

-They view Bahrain as an important ally in their standoff with Iran over its nuclear programme but want the government to resolve the conflict by reaching a deal with the opposition.
+They view Bahrain as an important ally in their standoff with Iran over its nuclear program but want the government to resolve the conflict by reaching a deal with the opposition.

 A U.N. rights body this week expressed concern over the use of excessive force and tear gas by Bahraini security forces.